mavlink/mavlink-devguide/en/guide/xml_schema.md

   - `display` (optional): This should be set as `display="bitmask"` for bitmask fields (hint to ground station that enum values must be displayed as checkboxes).
   - `print_format` (optional): TBD.
   - `default` (optional): TBD.
+  - `instance`: If `true`, this indicates that the message contains the information for a particular sensor or battery (e.g. Battery 1, Battery 2, etc.) and that this field indicates which sensor.
+Default is `false`.
+    > **Note** This field allows a recipient automatically associate messages for a particular sensor and plot them in the same series.
 - [deprecated](#deprecated) / [wip](#wip) (optional): A tag indicating that the message is deprecated or "work in progress".
 - `extensions` (optional): This self-closing tag is used to indicate that subsequent fields apply to MAVLink 2 only.
   - The tag should be used for MAVLink 1 messages only (id < 256) that have been extended in MAVLink 2.